 Our Communion Schedule

-Communion is the first Sunday of every month except during Advent, Christmas, Lent, and Easter.
-Servers meet in the pastor’s office 20 minutes before worship.
+Communion is celebrated on the first Sunday morning of every month except during Advent, Christmas, Lent, and Easter.
+Servers meet in the pastor’s office twenty minutes before worship.
 They will have been notified of their positions in the Sanctuary.
 The team leader will check the line-up and answer possible questions.
 After a short prayer, servers will take their places in the Sanctuary before worship begins.